 Score one for the maple leaf.

-If you want to be truly anonymous, use a free ISBN from print companies that offer one, or use an Amazon assigned ASIN only for digital work.
+If you want to be truly anonymous, you could incorporate as a business to use a business name as the publisher, use a free ISBN from print companies that offer one, or use an Amazon assigned ASIN only for digital work.

 WHERE TO PUBLISH

 Some publishing platforms are what they call aggregators, who publish to multiple outlets.
 For example, Lulu publishes print to Amazon, Barnes and Noble and more, while they also publish digitally to Amazon, Nook, Kobo and many more.
 You can also choose to publish directly to an individual platform, although you’ll have to manage your work across many more sites.
 There are pros and cons to each – aggregators usually give you a little less in royalty, but make up for it with having only one place to manage your work.

 Here is a rundown of some of the more common publishing platforms.